 So, if your friends are threatening to take out a restraining order out on you, if you come near them with a camera, you perhaps need to get to grips with your camera angles.
 Getting the angle right is an essential part of getting great looking portraits.

-It’s in every photographer’s interest to master portraiture quickly: More trust, equals more opportunities to practice your photography, so listen up!
+It’s in every photographer’s interest to master portraiture quickly: More trust, equals more opportunities to practice your portrait photography, so listen up!

 What do I mean by camera angle?
 Well in this instance it refers to an imaginary line from the centre of your cameras lens, to the eyes of the person you’re photographing.